Lauro235/desktop_digital_website/README.md

 - I got to practise some selective image rendering to using src set which was pretty nifty..

 - Lastly I learnt that there are restrictions in terms of what can be displayed in an iframe.

+## Moving forward

+I'll definitely try to spread the wonders of SVGs to future groups I work with as I can see some good benefits.

+Thanks for dropping by.